luyadev/luya/docs/guide/concept-lazyload.md

 To use the lazyloader with a background image, e.g. on a `<div class="lazy-image"></div>`, you just have to set the `attributesOnly` parameter to `true`.

-> Remember to use a noscript tag to show the image if no javascript is present.
+> Remember to use a noscript tag to show the image if no JavaScript is present.
 > The plugin doesn't need any width or height information in this mode, make sure to define these
 > yourself.